 Catholic Charities New Hampshire

 Tom Blonski has been President/CEO of Catholic Charities New Hampshire since March 2006.
-In this position, Tom lives out the mission of CCNH to meet the increasing needs of the poor and vulnerable through transformative social services (NH Food Bank; Liberty House, New Generation; Immigration Legal Services; St. Charles School, Counseling Services, Our Place, etc.) and senior care services (7 nursing homes, 1 ALF, 4 IL apts for senior living, etc.), serving more than 125,000 people throughout NH each year.
+In this position, Tom lives out the mission of CCNH to meet the increasing needs of the poor and vulnerable through transformative social services (NH Food Bank; Liberty House, New Generation; Immigration Legal Services; St. Charles School, Counseling Services, Our Place, etc.) and senior care services (7 nursing homes, 1 ALF, 4 IL Apts for senior living, etc.), serving more than 125,000 people throughout NH each year.
 Prior to this, he worked for various nursing home chains in Connecticut.

 A graduate of Trinity College in Connecticut, Tom also holds a MBA with a specialization in healthcare from The University of Connecticut.
-He currently serves on: the New Hampshire Supreme Court’s Character and Fitness Committee (for new applicants to the NH bar); the board of NH Center for Nonprofits (Governance chair); the Executive Committee for Diocesan Directors for CCUSA (Convening Committee chair); The NH Alliance for Healthy Aging steering committee; the LTC-100 national advisory board and the public policy committee of the Diocese of Manchester.
+He currently serves on the New Hampshire Supreme Court’s Character and Fitness Committee (for new applicants to the NH bar); the board of NH Center for Nonprofits (Governance chair); the Executive Committee for Diocesan Directors for CCUSA (Convening Committee chair); The NH Alliance for Healthy Aging steering committee; the LTC-100 national advisory board and the public policy committee of the Diocese of Manchester.

 Tom lives in Brentwood, NH, with his wife and three children.
 He’s a certified youth minister, a third-degree Knight and leads the homeless ministry program at his church in Exeter.